How to Batch Print Email Message Files

 Add email messages to Print Conductor directly from Microsoft Outlook

-To drag'n'drop email messages from Outlook:
+To drag'n'drop email messages from Outlook app:

 1. Open Microsoft Outlook and Print Conductor;